Pan-STARRS Pixel Processing: Detrending, Warping, Stacking

-This simultaneous construction of video and standard dark models is useful, as it provides the ability to isolate the response on the standard dark from the video signals.
-Isolating this response is essential for attempting to create archival video darks.
-We only have raw video dark frame data after 2012-05-16, when this problem was initially identified, so any data prior to that can not be directly corrected for the video dark signal.
-Isolating the video signal response allows linear corrections to the pre-existing standard dark models for archival data.
-Testing this shows that constructing a video dark for older data simply as $VD_{2009} = D_{2009} - D_{Modern} + VD_{Modern}$ produces a satisfactory result that does not over subtract the amplifier glow.
+This simultaneous construction of video and standard dark models is useful, as it provides a way to isolate the response on the standard dark from the video signals.
+If the standard and video dark signals are separable, then archival video darks can be constructed by applying the video dark response to the previously constructed dark models.
+Raw video dark frame data only exists after 2012-05-16, when this problem was initially identified, so any data prior to that can not be directly corrected for the video dark signal.
+Testing the separability shows that constructing a video dark for older data simply as $VD_{Old} = D_{Old} - D_{Modern} + VD_{Modern}$ produces a satisfactory result that does not over subtract the amplifier glow.
 This is shown in figure \ref{fig:video_darks}, which shows video cells from before 2012-05-16, corrected with both the standard and video darks, with the early video dark constructed in such a manner.